Nutrition for Tennis:

-Knowing what to eat and drink on and off the court can mean the difference between winning and losing.
-Follow these nutrition tips to help you perform like a pro!
+Knowing what to eat and drink on and off the court can make a difference on the court.
+Follow these nutrition tips to help you perform like a pro.

-Carbs = Gatorade sports drinks, energy chews, fuel bars or energy gels; fruit; granola bars; cereal + milk; rice cakes; air-popped popcorn
+Carbs: Gatorade sports drinks, energy chews, fuel bars, or energy gels; fruit; granola bars; cereal + milk; rice cakes; air-popped popcorn.ADVERTISEMENT

 - Eat within one hour of waking up to set the tone for your day and within 30 minutes of stopping play to allow your body to start the recovery process.

 - Avoid trying anything new on the day of competition.

 - Foods high in fat or fiber slow digestion and may cause an upset stomach if consumed too close to competition.

 - Don’t forget to hydrate—this will help you avoid cramps and heat illness.

 Want to take this information with you on the go or to your next tournament?
 Click here to download it in a PDF.